-You can be fined up to £500 if your dog isn’t microchipped by 6 April 2016.
+You can be fined up to £500 if your dog is not microchipped.

 Who can microchip your dog

-Your dog’s microchip must be fitted by a trained professional, eg a vet.
+Your dog’s microchip must be fitted by a trained professional, for example a vet.

 You can ask the following to microchip your dog for free:

 You can also ask your vet or local council if they can microchip your dog.
 They might charge a fee.